krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 ### CloudTrail <a id="CloudTrail"></a>

 - logs API activity for auditing.
-- By default, management events are logged and all retained for 90 days.
+- By default, management events are logged and all retained for up to 90 days.
 - You can create a ClaudTrail trail and then your events are logged to S3 with indefinite retention.
 - Trails can be logged within a region or within all regions.
+- actions taken by user, role, aws service are recorded as events
+- events include actions taken in aws management console, aws cli, aws sdk, aws api
+- enables governance, compliance, auditing
+- it records: identity of user, start time, AWS API call, source IP, request parameters, response
+- you can analyze these events using: AWS EventBridge or AWS CloudWatch Logs
+- 15 min delay
+- by default  AWS CloudWatch Logs are encrypted with KMS

+AWS Config vs CloudTrail:
+- Config reports what has changed, CloudTrail reports who and when made the change, from what location
+- Config: what has changed, CloundTrail: who made a change

+AWS CloudWatch vs CloudTrail:
+- CloudWatch: monitor and optimise resources vs CloudTrail: action taken and who did it

 ### CloudWatch events <a id="CloudWatchEvents"></a>
 - can be triggered based on API calls in CloudTrail.